Zr-AGhilas/cats-dogs-classical-ml/README.md

 - PCA
 - SVM

+The goal was to design a complete image classification system using handcrafted features and a classical machine learning model.

 ## Experiments

-Two experiments were conducted with different image sizes:
+Two experiments were conducted using different image sizes.

-### Experiment 1 — 64×64
+### Experiment 1 — 64×64 images
 - Accuracy: **0.7808**
 - Precision: **0.7897**
 - Recall: **0.7657**
 - F1-score: **0.7775**

-### Experiment 2 — 128×128
+### Experiment 2 — 128×128 images
 - Accuracy: **0.8029**
 - Precision: **0.8086**
 - Recall: **0.7939**
 - F1-score: **0.8012**

-The **128×128 configuration** gave the best results and was selected as the final model.
+The **128×128 configuration** achieved the best performance and was selected as the final model.

 ## Files

-- `notebook.ipynb` — implementation of the full pipeline
+- `notebook.ipynb` — implementation of the full machine learning pipeline
 - `report.pdf` — project report
+- `images/quick_test.png` — example of a quick prediction test

 ## Final Prediction Function